vitlabuda/kaktus-dobijecka-extractor/README.md

-This repository contains a "quick & dirty" Python script, [`kaktus_dobijecka_extractor.py`](kaktus_dobijecka_extractor.py), for extracting information about announcements of **Dobíječka**, a happy hour event organized by [**Kaktus**](https://www.mujkaktus.cz/homepage), a Czech MVNO, during which one can get their prepaid credit recharges doubled.
+This repository contains a "quick & dirty" Python script, [`kaktus_dobijecka_extractor.py`](kaktus_dobijecka_extractor.py), for extracting information about announcements of **Dobíječka**, a happy hour event organized by [**Kaktus**](https://www.mujkaktus.cz/homepage), a Czech MVNO, during which one can get their prepaid credit top-ups doubled.

 The script extracts the announcements from multiple ["Novinky z květináče"](https://www.mujkaktus.cz/novinky) web pages (from the "live" one and from archived ones on